 At some point in their lives, many Matriculants (Grade 12’s) and Students in present-day South Africa have to face the “what next” question.
-Some leave school without any sense of direction and others face the employment equity issue, others go straight into work, for instance finishing school and getting a job in Port Elizabeth.
+Some leave school without any sense of direction and others face the employment equity issue, others go straight into work, finding a job via a recruitment agency, for instance finishing school and getting a job in Port Elizabeth.
 Whether you see a gap year as backpacking or taking time out, it’s about living life to the full and realising that there is a world of opportunity out there just waiting to be explored.
 In a recent survey undertaken by Hire Power SA, a group of 19 to 25-year-old “gappers” packed their bags and stepped out into the wild yonder.
 Upon their return, they shared these insights and benefits with us…

 Better performance in university